-The approaches to conduct the study were as follows: a) identifying the most suitable energy balancing models to be compared with several existing models, then select two suitable models for the study; Long-range Energy Alternative Planning (LEAP) and Big Picture; b) taking a case study including country selection and an existing scenario of the selected country; c) using an existing literature as reference to construct base-year (2012) and end-year (2050) models.
+The approaches to conduct the study were as follows: a) identifying the most suitable energy balancing models to be compared with several existing models, then select two suitable models for the study; Long-range Energy Alternative Planning (LEAP) and Big Picture; b) taking a case study including country selection and an existing scenario of the selected country; c) using existing literature as a reference to construct base-year (2012) and end-year (2050) models.
 International Energy Agency (IEA) reports and other existing literature related to energy data of the selected country have been used as main references.

 The use of multiple models as above resulted in different outcomes since they have different characteristics.
-Therefore, understanding each model characteristic is highly required because low differences and high similarities on the characteristic among selected models can minimize discrepancies in simulation process.
-The differences on model outcomes may be produced; however, the differences have become added values.
+Therefore, understanding each model characteristic is highly required because low differences and high similarities on the characteristic among selected models can minimize discrepancies in the simulation process.
+The differences in model outcomes may be produced; however, the differences have become added values.
 Throughout the study, it can be concluded that the added values of using multiple models simultaneously are as follows: